Constrained Consensus-Based Optimization and Numerical Heuristics for the Few Particle Regime: Introduction

 The large time behavior of \eqref{eq:B1-fokker_planck} that finally explains the convergence of \eqref{eq:B1-CBO1} is a particularly challenging problem, because \eqref{eq:B1-fokker_planck} does not fulfill a recognizable gradient flow structure and it is not prone to more common techniques such as entropy dissipation methods.
 For this reason, in \cite{fornasier2021consensus} an {\it ad hoc} technique based on a quantitative version of Laplace's principle, see \cite[Proposition 21 and Proposition 23]{fornasier2021consensus}, had to be devised resulting in proving that, for $\alpha$ large enough, the squared Wasserstein distance ${W_2}^2(\rho_t, \delta_{x^*})$ (here $x^*$ is the assumed unique global minimizer of $\TE$) is a natural Lyapunov functional for \eqref{eq:B1-fokker_planck} at finite time, with exponential decay

-for a suitable $\theta \in (0,1)$ for $t \in [0,T^*]$ and ${W_2}^2(\rho_{T^*}, \delta_{X^*}) \leq \epsilon$.
+for a suitable $\theta \in (0,1)$ for $t \in [0,T^*]$ and $W_2^2(\rho_{T^*}, \delta_{X^*}) \leq \epsilon$.
 The meaning of \eqref{eq:contr} is that, remarkably, in the many-particle limit the fundamental mechanism of CBO is to transform a nonconvex optimization problem into the canonical problem of minimizing the squared distance to the global minimizer.
 Hence, the average trajectories of the particles move precisely in straight lines towards the global minimizer, demonstrating robust convergence even in the presence of a nonconvexity.
-Combining standard results of numerical approximation of solutions of SDEs \cite{platen1999introduction}, a quantitative mean-field limit \cite[Theorem 2.6]{gerber2023mean}, and \eqref{eq:contr} yields \cite[{Theorem 3.8}]{fornasier2021consensus}, showing convergence in probability of \eqref{eq:B1-CBO1}
+Standard results of numerical approximation of solutions of SDEs \cite{platen1999introduction} one obtains that the numerical scheme \eqref{eq:B1-CBO1} converges for $\Delta t \to 0$ to a system of SDE; a quantitative mean-field limit \cite[Theorem 2.6]{gerber2023mean} for $N\to \infty$ shows that the SDE system converges in suitable sense to the mean-field model \eqref{eq:B1-CBO2}; finally the large time analysis of \eqref{eq:B1-fokker_planck} allows to conclude \eqref{eq:contr}.
+The combination of these three approximation levels yields \cite[{Theorem 3.8}]{fornasier2021consensus}, showing convergence in probability of \eqref{eq:B1-CBO1}